CodeReclaimers/neat-python/docs/glossary.rst

   response
     These are the :term:`attributes` of a :term:`node`.
 They determine the output of a node as follows:
     :math:`\begin{equation}\operatorname{activation}(bias + (response * \operatorname{aggregation}(inputs)))\end{equation}`
     For available activation functions, see :ref:`activation-functions-label`; for adding new ones, see :ref:`customization-label`.
+For the available aggregation functions, see the :py:mod:`aggregations module <aggregations>`.

   node
     Also known as a neuron (as in a *neural* network).
 They are of three types: